 How to take it

-Swallow the capsules whole with a glass of fluid.
+Swallow the capsules whole with a full glass of water.
 Celebrex can be taken with or without food.

 How long to take it